-Field Description Biometric validation timeout The period (in seconds) you have to respond to a request for Biometric validation before the system times out 10.
+Description Options are: NO : All cards must be enrolled for Biometric using Ws_AddUpDelCredentials.
+YES - Initial Load : GPS creates a Biometric credential for all existing cardholders.
+YES - Continuous: Same as Initial load, however any future cards created will also have Biometric credentials created the same way.
+The period (in seconds) you have to respond to a request for Biometric validation before the system times out 11 .
 The maximum is 900 seconds.
 This is the time from when we notify you to start authentication, up to your validation response.
-NotifyInitiateAction endpoint The endpoint GPS should use to send you the Biometric validation request.
+The endpoint GPS should use to send you the Biometric validation request.
 (Implemented using the (NotifyInitiateAction API.
 See Initiating a Biometric Session.)
-OAuth IP Address Provide details of the IP addresses you want GPS to allow to use the GPS OAuth server.
-Do you need Introspection credentials?
-(Optional) Select Yes or No .
+Provide details of the IP addresses you want GPS to allow to use the GPS OAuth server.
+Select Yes or No .
 If you select Yes , GPS will generate the credentials that will be used to validate the Token.

-Bin Ranges Low and Bin Ranges High Provide the whole range (16 digit) of the Sub-BIN or BIN.
+Bin Ranges Low and Bin Ranges High

+Provide the whole range (16 digit) of the Sub-BIN or BIN.
 If you do not own the whole BIN, please provide the SUB-BIN range.

-Staging testing cards /Staging product ID Provide the staging cards and their product ID you want to use for staging testing.
-Pilot testing cards / Production product ID Provide the pilot cards and their product ID you want to use for production testing.
+Staging testing cards /Staging product ID

+Provide the staging cards and their product ID you want to use for staging testing.

+Pilot testing cards /Production product ID

+Provide the pilot cards and their product ID you want to use for production testing.